PhotoVision/PhotoVision.github.io/_pv-markup/print-services.md

 | **Medium** | 3/8" |
 | **Large** | 1/2" |
 {: .tablelines}

-## Large format prints
-With a true wet, photographic process, our Polielettronica Laser Lab HR3D prints at a higher resolution (1200 ppi) than paper can hold, pushing pixels to their full potential with ultra-stable print heads that float on air. #mindblown

 ## Order prints
 Order prints from 3.5x5 to 30x45 right from your desktop or phone.